nschiermeier/nschiermeier.github.io/blog/posts/week-4.md

 ## Week 4

 This post is coming in rather late, as I am trying to catch up on the first 4 weeks and stay current at the same time.
-I thnink the easiest thing would just be to create these posts as soon as possible, so then I don't forget about what happened and will be able to keep track of everything.
+I think the easiest thing would just be to create these posts as soon as possible, so then I don't forget about what happened and will be able to keep track of everything.

 ### STATS 200A